-By entwining two spiral stairways, we realized a self-supporting structure that architecturally embodies the act of marriage in a pure form.
-Fortunately, in this chapel, the ceremony also takes form as the bride and groom climb separate stairways to meet at the top, ask for heaven’s forgiveness to join as one, and declare their marriage.
-The two who used to walk separate paths unite as one at the top, and descend the stairway together.
+By entwining a pair of spiral staircases, we realized a self-supporting edifice that embodies the act of marriage in its pure form.
+The nuptial ceremony is performed within this chapel by having the bride and groom ascend the separate staircases to meet at the summit, where they seek absolution from the heavens to unite as one and pronounce their vows.
+The two individuals who were once walking distinct paths now merge into a single entity at the zenith and subsequently descend the stairs in unison.
 It is essentially an architecture purely composed of flow of movement.

 - 2013.
 12